AnastasiaNeuman/PINN/README.md

 ## 3D CNN

-In 3dcnn.py, we will attempt to read in some 3D BCP volume fraction data we have generated previously through SCFT.
+In 3dcnn.py, we will attempt to read in some 3D BCP volume fraction data we have generated previously through SCFT and use this as our training data.

-This data exists in a text file with 4 columns: x,y,z,volume fraction.
-Each row represents a grid point.

-Let's start by trying to read this data in to a NumPy ndarray and transform it in into a FloatTensor using ToTensor.

-Then we can try transforming the axes of the data as they do in the paper.
+We will then implement a model like that in the paper.